torsten-liermann/systemd-docker/README.md

 ```
 Note: `Type=notify` and `NotifyAccess=all` are important

-## Container naming
+## Container names
 Container names are compulsory to make sure that a `systemd` service always relates to/acts upon the same container(s).
-While it may seem as if that could be omitted as long as the `--rm` flag is passed to `docker run` or rather
+While it may seem as if that could be omitted as long as the `--rm` flag used, that's misleading: the deletion process
-`systemd-docker run`, that's misleading: the deletion process triggered by this flag is actually part of the Docker client
+triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from
-logic and if the client detaches for whatever reason from the running container, the information is lost (even if another
-client is re-attached later) and the container will not be deleted.
+the running container, the information is lost (even if another client is re-attached later) and *the container will
+**not** be deleted*.

-`systemd-docker` looks for the named container on start and if it exists and is stopped, it will be deleted.
+`systemd-docker` adds an additional check and looks for the named container on start and if it exists and is stopped,
+it will be deleted.

+`systemd` populates a range of variables among which %n stands for the name of service (derived from it's filename).
+This
-The variable %n is populated by systemd with the name of the service which allows to write a `ExecStart` instruction
+allows to write a self-configuring `ExecStart` instructions using the parameters
-with the parameters `... --name %n --rm ...`.
+`ExecStart=systemd-docker ... run ... --name %n --rm ...`.

 # Options
 ## Logging
 By default the container's stdout/stderr will be piped to the journal.
-Add `--logs=false` before the `run` instruction,
+Add `--logs=false` before the `run` instruction
-as shown below:
+to disable, as shown below:

 `ExecStart=systemd-docker --logs=false run ...`

 ## Environment Variables
 `systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
 To inject
-variables into other instructions, the pattern ${varible_name} is used, for example:
+variables into other instructions, the pattern *${varible_name}* is used, for example:

-`ExecStart=systemd-docker run -e ABC=${ABC} -e XYZ=${XYZ}`
+`ExecStart=systemd-docker ... run -e ABC=${ABC} -e XYZ=${XYZ} ...`

-The systemd environment variables are automatically transfered to the docker container if the `--env` flag is provided.
+The systemd environment variables are automatically passed through to the docker container if the `--env` flag is provided.
 This will essentially read all the current environment variables and add the appropriate `-e ...` flags to the docker run
 command.
 For example: